Contents of Article

-- It is to highly-individualised – We cannot account for all of the variables that effect the potentiation in each individual unless tested continuously (e.g. training status, rest time, intensity, and volume).
+- It is too highly individualised – We cannot account for all of the variables that affect the potentiation in each individual unless tested continuously (e.g. training status, rest time, intensity, and volume).

 - Window of opportunity – If the performance exercise is performed too early (before fatigue subsides), then the performance can actually be decreased, leading to inferior results.
 Too late, and there was no point in using the conditioning exercise.

-- Equipment availability – Equipment may not be accessible prior to start of a competitive event (e.g. 100m sprint).
+- Equipment availability – Equipment may not be accessible prior to the start of a competitive event (e.g. 100 m sprint).